Miradouro De Santa Iria

 Highlights: Small fishing villages along the coast, lunch cooked by a volcano in Furnas, great views in the mountains, hiking to the Salto Do Prego waterfall

 After grabbing snacks and picking up the scooter, we headed east out of Ponta Delgada.
 Google Maps will always try to take you along the main road, which loops around the entire island, staying near (although not on) the coast most of the time.
-Ignore Google Maps.

 That road often becomes a proper multi-lane highway, which is great if you’re in a car and in a hurry, less so if you’re neither of those things.
 It’s far more enjoyable cruising along the small secondary roads that run through the coastal villages and beside the beaches.
-Sure, it takes much longer to get anywhere… but that’s kinda the point on a trip like this.
+Sure, it takes much longer to get anywhere…but that’s kinda the point on a trip like this.

 The first stop was at Caloura, where there’s little more than a small fishing harbour and a restaurant selling bifanas (sliced pork in a crusty bread roll) and small glasses of beer.
 Luckily, sitting in the sun beside the ocean, that’s exactly what was required.
 If there wasn’t a scooter calling my name from the parking lot, I’d probably have stayed there all day.